mestachs/blog/posts/2022-11-12-dns-enumeration.md

     ORDER BY le.ENTRY_TIMESTAMP DESC NULLS LAST;
 ```

-replace the `$1` by `'google.com'` that's it.
+Replace the `$1` by `'google.com'` that's it.
 You can issue this query in psql prompt.

 You can probably turn this into a shell script and watch your own domains.

 Have fun and stay safe !

+[^1]: I'm making a small apprixmation here.
+SSL is the Secure Socket Layer, TLS stands for Transport Layer Security (kind of successor of SSL), HTTPS Hypertext Transfer Protocol Secure which is http-over-ssl or http-over-tls depending on the transport layer supported by the server.